JannisHajda/Schedulegram/README.md

 # Schedulegram
-Tooling that **automates** your Instagram uploads via the Instagram Creator Studio implemented in NodeJS using the Puppeteer module.
+Tool that **automates** your Instagram uploads via the Instagram Creator Studio implemented in NodeJS using the Puppeteer module.

 ## Installation💻
 ```